Order Online or Call

 Background

-• Individual Mandate: Requiring most Americans to have health insurance or face a penalty.
+• Individual Mandate: Requiring most Americans to have coverage or face a penalty.

-• Medicaid Expansion: Offering states incentives to expand Medicaid eligibility.
+• Medicaid Expansion: Federal incentives for states to expand eligibility.

-However, in 2017, Congress eliminated the federal penalty for the individual mandate, weakening a core element of the ACA.
+In 2017, Congress eliminated the federal penalty for the individual mandate.
+As a result, many states acted to fill the gap.

 State Responses